Explains how to pull weights from connected scales, lists recommended USB scales, and provides advanced scale options.

 Click the Scale button in the Configure Shipment Widget.

-ShipStation will read the weight form the scale an enter it into the Weight fields.
+ShipStation will read the weight from the scale and enter it into the Weight fields.

 In the ShipStation Connect settings screen, there are a few advanced functions for scales.